AtharvaGulhane/HTML-PODS-DEPLOYMENT/README.md

 - **DOCKER_CREDENTIALS_ID:** Stores Docker Hub credentials for authentication.
 - **GIT_CREDENTIALS_ID:** Stores GitHub credentials for secure access to the repository.
 - **KUBECONFIG_PATH:** Defines the path to the Kubeconfig file, allowing Jenkins to interact with Minikube.

 ---

+**12. Troubleshooting Tips**

+- **Minikube Issues:**
+  - If you encounter problems with Minikube, ensure it’s started with the appropriate configuration for your environment.
+  - Use the command `minikube status` to verify its status.

+- **Docker Issues:**
+  - Ensure that Docker Desktop is running and configured correctly.
+  - Verify your Docker Hub credentials and image names in the Jenkins pipeline.

+- **Kubernetes Issues:**
+  - Verify that the kubeconfig path is correct and accessible.
+  - Use `kubectl` commands to manually inspect resources if deployment or service creation fails.

+---